adamswonder/AgriPlus-Website/README.md

 ### Requirements

-* Either a computer,phone,tablet or an Ipad
+* Access it either via a computer,phone,or tablet.

 * An access to the Internet